HexHive/OSTEP-slides/12-scheduling.md

 context of the other process.

 The scheduling policy determines ***which*** process should run next.
-If there is only one "ready' process then the answer is easy.
+If there is only one "ready" process then the answer is easy.
 If there are more processes then the policy decides in which order processes execute.

 ![Scheduling](./figures/12-timetable.png){ width=100px }